crislmfroes/butia_behavior/README.md

 ### States

 - WaitTopic
-⋅⋅- outcomes: ['succeeded', 'error']
+..- outcomes: ['succeeded', 'error']

-⋅⋅⋅Waits for a topic to be published.
+...Waits for a topic to be published.

 ### Machines

 - boiler_plate

-⋅⋅⋅Only uses the WaitHotword state.
+...Only uses the WaitHotword state.
 Used for development guidance purposes only.